bmc/brizzled/source/_posts/2012-03-31-hacking-buildrs-pom-generation.markdown

 categories: [ruby, buildr, java, maven]
 ---

-Awhile ago, I finally decided to bring the build process for one my open source Java projects [into the 21st century][].
+Awhile ago, I finally decided to bring the build process for one of my open source Java projects [into the 21st century][].
 Since I find Maven irritating, I converted the project to use [Buildr][], a [Rake][]-based build tool that contains, among other things, Maven-style dependency management.